katharostech/PolyFS/notes.md

 #### Strategy

+1. Get the inode of the file from the `files` table
-1. Remove the record from the `files` table with the key ( parent inode, filename )
+2. Remove the record from the `files` table with the key ( parent inode, filename )
-2. Update the `inode_children` record for its parent ino to remove this files ino from the list
+3. Update the `inode_children` record for its parent ino to remove this files ino from the list
-3. Remove the `file_attributes` record for the file
+4. Remove the `file_attributes` record for the file
-4. Return the callback
+5. Return the callback

 ### `rmdir()`